solich919/OneShot_bulb/README.md

-# OneShot bulb
+# Sun bulb
-This is my project of "The Sun" from the OneShot game.
+This is my project of "The Sun" inspired by OneShot game.
 This is a DIY lamp/prop.
 Work-in-progress
 # TODOs
 - [x] Create a preliminary physical design